When Do Property Tax Grievances Have to Be Filed in Nassau and Suffolk?

 - Publish assessment rolls on different schedules

-- Coordinate grievance timing with their respective tax calendars
+- Coordinate grievance timing with different local tax calendars

-Because of this, one county’s grievance date cannot be used as a reference for the other — a common and costly mistake for homeowners who move or own property in both counties.
+Because of this, one county’s timetable should never be used as a shortcut for the other.
+That is an easy mistake for homeowners who move between counties or own property in more than one municipality.

 What a Property Tax Grievance Does (and Does Not Do)